wujun4code/docs-en/views/rtm-guide.md

-# Real-time Message Guide
+# Real-time Messaging Guide

-LeanCloud Real-time Messaging service allows you to make a full-featured real-time chat application without having to self-host a backend service.
+LeanCloud Real-time Messaging (RTM) Service allows you to make a full-featured real-time chat application without having to self-host a backend service.
 All of your messages are safely stored in the cloud.
-Offline messages will be delivered through Push Service([APNs](https://developer.apple.com/library/content/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/APNSOverview.html) or [FCM](https://firebase.google.com/docs/cloud-messaging/)).

-The content of a message is fully customizable.
+Offline messages will be delivered through Push Notifications Service ([APNs](https://developer.apple.com/library/content/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/APNSOverview.html) or [FCM](https://firebase.google.com/docs/cloud-messaging/)), and the content of a message is fully customizable.

-For example, the code to send a text message is as follows:
+To send a text message, you can simply do this:

 ```js
 conversation.send(new AV.TextMessage('hey guys!'));